 In January 1889 a performer by the name of Charles Jackson attracted large crowds to see his crossings of the mouth of the Blowhole on a tightrope.

-A smaller "Little Blowhole" is located a few minutes south of the main Blowhole in Tingira Crescent.
-The Little Blowhold performs best under moderate seas when the winds are coming from a northerly direction.
+One of Kiama's best kept secrets, the "Little Blowhole" is located a few minutes south of the main Blowhole in Tingira Crescent.
+Often more consistent than its big brother, the Little Blowhole provides spectacular and vigorous sprays of water in a natural rocky cove, performing best under moderate seas when the winds are coming from a northerly direction!